back280/IO-SoSe-2015-flip-board/README.md

 The main problem was to generate enough air pressure to play the flute.
 So looking up for a generator or compressor was the first step I had to take.
 This turned out to be the most problematic part.
 I couldn´t find a generator that had enough power and at the same time runs almost noiseless.
 I bought compressed air in a bottle, a 12V mini compressor and was about to order a lego pneumatic generator that runs with 12V batteries and provides about three bar air pressure, when I decided to reconsider my motor poster idea.

+So after searching the web for new ideas I